24 season 1: Season overview

-The first season takes place on the day of the California Presidential Primary.

-The season's main plot revolves around an assassination attempt on David Palmer, a U.S. Senator from Maryland who is a candidate for the Democratic Party presidential nomination, on the day of the primary in California.
-The central character is Jack Bauer, a former United States Army Delta Force operator who is the Director of the fictional Counter Terrorist Unit (CTU) in Los Angeles.
-Bauer becomes professionally as well as personally involved when his wife Teri and daughter Kim are kidnapped by the people behind the assassination plot.
+The season's main plot revolves around an assassination attempt on David Palmer, a U.S. Senator from Maryland who is a presidential candidate for the Democratic Party, on the day of the primary election in California.
+The central character is Jack Bauer, a former United States Army Delta Force operator, who is the Director of the fictional Counter Terrorist Unit (CTU) in Los Angeles.
+Bauer becomes professionally as well as personally involved when his wife Teri and daughter Kim are kidnapped by the people behind the assassination.

-The season is divided into two halves; the first revolves around a mercenary group's efforts to control Jack Bauer by kidnapping his wife and daughter and forcing him to kill Senator Palmer.
-This culminates in Jack's successful rescue of his family.
-In the second half, a second wave of assassins is discovered.
-As CTU tracks their activities, Jack learns why he and the Senator are being targeted, and motions to counter against the assassins.
+The season is divided into two halves, each with a distinct villain.
+The first focuses on a mercenary group, led by Ira Gaines, in their efforts to control Bauer by kidnapping his wife and daughter, blackmailing him to kill Senator Palmer.
+The second half focuses on the Drazen brothers, who hired Gaines and his men, as they execute a contingency plan.
+As CTU tracks their activities, Bauer learns why he and the Senator are being targeted.

-Fox initially ordered only 13 episodes—the successful rescue at the end of the season's first half was planned as a series finale in the event that the show was not renewed.
+Fox initially ordered only 13 episodes; the successful rescue at the end of the season's first half was planned as a series finale in the event that the show was not renewed.

 Major subplots

-The show rotates between the points of view of each of the five main cast members: Jack Bauer, Teri Bauer, Nina Myers, Kim Bauer, and David Palmer, as well as one main villain—Mandy for the first three hours, followed by Ira Gaines, Andre Drazen, and finally Victor Drazen.
-The day's situations—both ongoing events and the relationships between these five characters and their associates—form the basis for the season's subplots.
+The show follows each of the five main characters—Jack Bauer, Teri Bauer, Kim Bauer, Nina Myers, and David Palmer—simultaneously, as well as one main villain: Ira Gaines, Andre Drazen, and finally Victor Drazen.
+The day's situations and the relationships between these five characters and their associates form the basis for the season's subplots, which include: